jesslilly/gravitydog/README.md

 * Use VS Code or other editor.
 * Clone the github repo.
 * Open file:///C:/work/gravitydog/index.max.html in a browser.
 Sometimes scripts have issues when you use file:// protocol.
 If that happens, use a real (localhost) web server.
+* Get npm
+* Type npm install to get all the files in package.json.
 * There is an index.js in case you want to run a web server with node on port 40001.
 If you use that browse to http://localhost:40001/index.max.html.

+# To Build
+* Install gulp: npm install --global gulp-cli
+* Type gulp.

 # To Deploy
 * To build the project run gulp!